ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     - Edge
     - Samsung Internet
     - Opera Mini

+___Note:___ On mobile, the BankID app is launched using the app link `https://app.bankid.com/` for all iOS and Android browsers.
+Autostart is enabled by default; on Android, browsers that require a user gesture (Chrome, Edge, Samsung Internet, Brave) show a manual launch button instead.

 ___Note:___ Brave on iOS/Android identifies as Safari or Chrome for privacy reasons and will get wrong configuration, so the redirect flow will fail.